MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 Make sure your php.ini is set to allow file uploads, and that you dont set the allowed upload size in this mod to exceed upload_max_filesize and post_max_size settings. (post_max_size should be a little higher than upload_max_filesize for overhead)

-Access is limited in the config.
+Access control is limited in the config.